apache/arrow/docs/source/developers/reviewing.rst

   pushed out of scope and have a follow-up JIRA created should be determined in collaboration between the authors and the reviewers.

-* When a large functionality is being contributed and it seems desirable to integrate it piecewise, favour functional cohesion when deciding how to divide changes (for example, if a filesystem implementation is being contributed, a first PR may contribute directory metadata operations, a second PR file reading facilities and a third PR file writing facilities).
+* When a large piece of functionality is being contributed and it seems desirable to integrate it piecewise, favour functional cohesion when deciding how to divide changes (for example, if a filesystem implementation is being contributed, a first PR may contribute directory metadata operations, a second PR file reading facilities and a third PR file writing facilities).

 Public API design
 -----------------